-Chelsea Nicholson, Attorney at Law has over 16 years of legal experience and is deeply familiar with Tennessee’s probation system.
-Our Nashville probation violation lawyer is committed to helping members of our community avoid exorbitant fines and jail time.
-When you are arrested for an alleged probation violation, we will do everything possible to minimize negative consequences and protect your freedom.
-Our team cares about our clients and can provide you with the no-judgment representation you need.
+Chelsea Nicholson, Attorney at Law, has over 16 years of legal experience and is deeply familiar with Tennessee’s probation system.
+I am attorney Chelsea Nicholson and I am committed to helping members of our community avoid exorbitant fines and jail time.
+When you are arrested for an alleged probation violation, I will do everything possible to minimize the negative consequences and protect your freedom.
+I care deeply about my clients and can provide you with the no-judgment representation you need.

 The specific conditions of probation will vary and will be decided by the judge involved in an individual’s sentencing.
 It is important that you fully understand the conditions of your probation so that you do not inadvertently violate one or more requirements.